 So known because of an influx of Norfolk Island residents resettled here in the early 1800s following the first closure of the island’s penal colony, New Norfolk is located in the picturesque Derwent Valley, about 30 minutes drive from the centre of Hobart.
-It’s home to some very fine wineries, country pubs, antique stores and one of the loveliest historic Hobart hotels.
-Woodbridge on the Derwent just oozes heritage charm.
+It’s home to some very fine wineries, country pubs, antique stores, and the Woodbridge on the Derwent boutique hotel, which literally oozes heritage charm.
 The property takes its name from the original wooden bridge that spanned the Derwent River here.
 The main building, which dates back to 1825, has had a number of incarnations over the years.
-It was fully restored in 2005 as a guesthouse and is Tasmania’s only member of the Small Luxury Hotels of the World.
+It was fully restored in 2005 as a guesthouse.

 Each of the eight suites has river views and the shared drawing and tea rooms are an absolute treat.
 Enjoy a four course set menu dinner in the Pavilion, where breakfast is also served.